 An emergency exemption may be granted in the event of a death in the immediate family, severe illness, natural disaster, military deployment, or other circumstances.
-The student is responsible for contacting her or his department chair, the Dean of Students, or the CHS office to request an emergency exemption, which will be reported as a grade of I and will have no effect on the student's GPA.
-Community Ministry Certificate students, please see the program description for policy.
+The student is responsible for contacting her or his department chair, the Dean of Students, or the CHS office to request an emergency exemption, which will be reported as a grade of Incomplete and will have no effect on the student's GPA.
+Community Ministry Certificate students, should follow the specific program description for policy.